Radish

-The radish (Raphanus raphanistrum subsp. sativus) is an edible root vegetable of the family Brassicaceae that was domesticated in Asia prior to Roman times.
+The radish (Raphanus sativus) is a flowering plant in the mustard family, Brassicaceae.
+Its large taproot is commonly used as a root vegetable, although the entire plant is edible and its leaves are sometimes used as a leaf vegetable.
+Originally domesticated in Asia, radishes are now grown and consumed globally.
+The radish is sometimes considered to form a species complex with the wild radish, and instead given the trinomial name Raphanus raphanistrum subsp. sativus.

-Radishes are grown and consumed throughout the world, being mostly eaten raw as a crunchy salad vegetable with a pungent, slightly spicy flavor, varying in intensity depending on its growing environment.
-There are numerous varieties, varying in size, flavor, color, and length of time they take to mature.
+Radishes are often used raw as a crunchy salad vegetable with a pungent, slightly spicy flavor, varying in intensity depending on its growing environment.
+There are numerous varieties varying in size, flavor, color, and length of time they take to mature.
 Radishes owe their sharp flavor to the various chemical compounds produced by the plants, including glucosinolate, myrosinase, and isothiocyanate.
 They are sometimes grown as companion plants and suffer from few pests and diseases.
-They germinate quickly and grow rapidly, common smaller varieties being ready for consumption within a month, while larger daikon varieties take several months.
-Being easy to grow and quick to harvest, radishes are often planted by novice gardeners.
+They germinate quickly and grow rapidly, common smaller varieties being ready for consumption within a month, while larger daikon varieties take several weeks.
+Being relatively easy to grow and quick to harvest, radishes are often planted by novice gardeners.
 Another use of radish is as a cover or catch crop in winter, or as a forage crop.
 Some radishes are grown for their seeds; others, such as daikon, may be grown for oil production.
 Others are used for sprouting.